knowuh/IDV2/01/index.md

 * Fear & imposter syndrome.
 * Grow your peers.
 * Your destinies are linked.
 * Tone matters.
 Be critical.
 Be empathetic.
-Details.
-* Assume best intentions.
+* Assume good intentions.
-* We need more questions asked.
+* Honor questions.
 * We wont know all the answers.
 * Review key points in [Social rules for learning](https://www.recurse.com/manual#sub-sec-social-rules)